deepmedia/Transcoder/docs/_docs/clipping.md

 so that, in case of [concatenation](concatenation) of multiple media files, the trimming values can be set individually for each segment.

-> When video tracks are involved, Transcoder will always move the clipping position to the closest video sync frame.
-This means that sync frames define the granularity of clipping!
+> If Transcoder determines that the video should be decoded and re-encoded (status is `TrackStatus.COMPRESSING`) the clipping position is respected precisely.
+However, if your [strategy](track-strategies) does not include video decoding / re-encoding, the clipping position will be moved to the closest video sync frame.
-If the rate of sync frames in your media is very low, there might be a significant difference with respect to what you would expect.

-For example, if your media has sync frames at seconds 2 and 4 and you try to clip the first 2.5 seconds, Transcoder will actually only clip the first 2.
+This means that the clipped output duration might be different than expected, depending on the frequency of sync frames in your original file.

 ### TrimDataSource